-In absence of agreement, maker of instalment promissory note has no right prepay.
-Kohlenberg v.
-American Plumbing Supply Co.
-82 W (2d) 384, 263 to prepay.
-Ki NW (2d) 496.
+In absence of agreement, maker of instalment promissory note has no right to prepay.
+Kohlenberg v American Plumbing Supply Co.
+82 W (2d) 384, 263 NW (2d) 496.

-- 403.605 Cancellation and renunciation.
-(1) The holder of an instrument may even without consideration discharge any party: - (a) In any manner apparent on the face of the instrument or the indorsement, as by intentionally canceling the instrument or the party's signature by destruction or mutilation, or by striking out the party's signature; or - (b) By renouncing his rights by a writing signed and delivered or by surrender of the instrument to the party to be discharged. - (2) Neither cancellation nor renunciation without surrender of the instrument affects the title thereto. - 403.606 Impairment of recourse or of collateral.
-(1) The holder discharges any party to the instrument to the extent that without such party's consent the holder: - (a) Without express reservation of rights releases or agrees not to sue any person against whom the party has to the knowledge of the holder a right of recourse or agrees to suspend the right to enforce against such person the instrument or collateral or otherwise discharges such person, except that failure or delay in effecting any required presentment, protest or notice of dishonor with respect to any such person does not discharge any party as to whom presentment, protest or notice of dishonor is effective or unnecessary; or - (b) Unjustifiably impairs any collateral for the instrument given by or on behalf of the party or any person against whom he has a right of recourse. - (2) By express reservation of rights against a party with a right of recourse the holder preserves: - (a) All his rights against such party as of the time when the instrument was originally due; and - (b) The right of the party to pay the instrument as of that time; and - (c) All rights of such party to recourse against others.
+403.605 Cancellation and renunciation.
+(1) The holder of an instrument may even without consideration discharge any party:

+(a) In any manner apparent on the face of the instrument or the indorsement, as by intentionally canceling the instrument or the party's signature by destruction or mutilation, or by striking out the party's signature; or

+(b) By renouncing his rights by a writing signed and delivered or by surrender of the instrument to the party to be discharged.

+(2) Neither cancellation nor renunciation without surrender of the instrument affects the title thereto.

+403.606 Impairment of recourse or of collateral.
+(1) The holder discharges any party to the instrument to the extent that without such party's consent the holder:

+(a) Without express reservation of rights releases or agrees not to sue any person against whom the party has to the knowledge of the holder a right of recourse or agrees to suspend the right to enforce against such person the instrument or collateral or otherwise discharges such person, except that failure or delay in effecting any required presentment, protest or notice of dishonor with respect to any such person does not discharge any party as to whom presentment, protest or notice of dishonor is effective or unnecessary; or

+(b) Unjustifiably impairs any collateral for the instrument given by or on behalf of the party or any person against whom he has a right of recourse.

+(2) By express reservation of rights against a party with a right of recourse the holder preserves:

+(a) All his rights against such party as of the time when the instrument was originally due; and

+(b) The right of the party to pay the instrument as of that time: and

+(c) All rights of such party to recourse against others.

 A mortgagee can be a payee and also a holder of a note.
 As holder it is not subject to claims which a subsequent titleholder of the property might have if that person was not a party to the note and has no claim to it.
-Lakeshore C. F. Corp v.
+Lakeshore C F. Corp. v.
 Bradford A. Corp.
 45 W (2d) 313, 173 NW (2d) 165.

-In a mortgage foreclosure action a person who acquires the property without becoming a party to the note and mortgage or without guaranteeing payment cannot assert the defense that the mortgage had misapplied payments and impaired the security.
+Corp. v.
+Bradford A. Corp.
+45 W (2d) 313, 1/3 NW (2d) 165.
+In a mortgage foreclosure action a person who acquires the property with-out becoming a party to the note and mortgage or without guaranteeing pay-ment cannot assert the defense that the mortgage had misapplied payments and impaired the security.
 Lakeshore C. F. Corp. v.
 Bradford A. Corp.
 45 W (2d) 313, 173 NW (2d) 165.

-See note to 403.416, citing Crown Life Ins.
+See note to 403.416; citing Crown Life Ins.
 Co. v.
-LaBonte, 111 W (2d) 26, 262 NW (2d) 201 (1023)
+LaBonte, 111 W (2d) 26, 330 NW (2d) 201 (1983).